Adithya-manjunath/survey/README.md

 # survey
-Clone the repo to your local desktop
+Clone the repo to your local desktop. cd to web survey.
-Make sure you have python3 any version
+Make sure you have python3 any version.
-Make sure you have Flask package installed
+Make sure you have Flask package installed.